 You can also access a range of information including procedures and assessment tools from the links on the left hand side of this page.

 Making a Safeguarding Referral

 If you are a professional and want to make a safeguarding referral please use the Children’s Services SAFEGUARDING referral form.
-The Threshold Document (0-19 Level of Need) may be a useful reference tool to help you.
+The Threshold Guidance Document, updated in September 2020, will be a useful reference tool to help you.

 Please email your completed form to firstname.lastname@example.org